alangrainger/share-note/README.md

 You may optionally share an unencrypted version of a note by using the frontmatter checkbox property `share_unencrypted` = ✅.
 This note you are currently reading is shared unencrypted.

 If you decide you want to share most notes unencrypted by default, then you can encrypt an individual note by using a frontmatter checkbox called `share_encrypted`.

+## Self-hosting

+If you want to self-host your own server, you can use this docker image: https://github.com/note-sx/server

 ## Troubleshooting